StacyScudder/paranormal_playlist/README.md

 # paranormal_playlist
-This is a recommender system that lets you enter a paranormal romance book and get back a Spotify playlist as a soundtrack for the book
+This is a recommender system that lets you enter a paranormal romance book and get back a Spotify playlist of hair metal songs as a soundtrack